Legal status of Salvia divinorum in the United States: Virginia

-As of July 1, 2008, Salvia divinorum is illegal in Virginia.
+Any material containing Salvinorin A (the primary psychoactive substance in Salvia Divinorum) is a Schedule I controlled substance in Virginia.

 After a first failed attempt to outlaw Salvia divinorum, Delegate John O'Bannon introduced the bill which ultimately became law, HB21.
 On January 16, 2008, the Washington Times quoted O'Bannon as saying – "It is the opiate equivalent of LSD, and it usually causes bad trips".
 Other references suggest, however, that, while unpleasant experiences can occur, so called "bad trips" are the exception rather than the rule.
 The equivalence made with LSD is also inaccurate.
 Salvia divinorum is a selective κ (kappa) opioid receptor agonist.
 The term opiate incorrectly implies a derivative of opium.
 Virginians Against Drug Violence opposed the bill on the grounds that banning the drug would increase interest in using it.

 The bill unanimously passed the house on January 16, 2008, and passed the Virginia State Senate unanimously on February 18, 2008.
 However, the bill had been slightly altered between the two versions.
 It originally listed both Salvia divinorum and salvinorum A (sic) as additions to Virginia's Schedule I classification.
 The version passed by the Senate (Yeas – 40, Nays – 0) had corrected the spelling of the active constituent salvinorin A, and did not list the plant Salvia divinorum.
 It was signed into Law on March 2, 2008, and the law became effective on July 1, 2008.

 The news story suggested that the galvanizing incident in the overall movement to ban salvia was the suicide in January 2006 of 17-year-old, Brett Chidester.
 Kathy Chidester, Brett’s mother, is convinced it was salvia that made her son depressed, and is actively advocating for salvia criminalization.
 In a phone interview, Delegate O’Bannon said that Mrs. Chidester wrote him a letter to support the proposed salvia ban in Virginia.
 The interviewing journalist mentioned the seeming lack of connection between Brett's suicide and Salvia divinorum, to which O'Bannon reportedly snapped – "That’s not what his mother thinks".

-The report went on to say that according to Laura Bechtel of Virginia's Blue Ridge Poison Center, there had only been eleven calls about salvia in the past four years, only four of which were people who had actually ingested, the other seven being callers just seeking information.
+The report went on to say that according to Laura Bechtel of Virginia's Blue Ridge Poison Center there had only been eleven calls about salvia in the past four years, only four of which were people who had actually ingested, the other seven being callers just seeking information.
 This was out of a total of 148,650 calls received by the center during that period.
 "As far as I know," Bechtel said, "we haven’t had any cases that needed medical attention."

 Wisconsin

-On Wednesday, March 3, 2010, Governor Doyle signed 2009 Wisconsin Act 141 into law, making Wisconsin the 19th state to regulate the sale of Salvia divinorum.
-The law states that retailers who distribute salvinorin A to minors with the intent that it be consumed can be fined up to $10,000.